Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: COMSOL simulation details

 \section{COMSOL simulation details}

-In the \textsc{comsol} finite element model (b), we use the Arbitrary Lagrangian-Eulerian approach (ALE) to translate the inner sphere and modify the mesh in accordance with its imposed kinematics.
+In the \textsc{comsol} finite element model, we use the Arbitrary Lagrangian-Eulerian approach (ALE) to translate the inner sphere and modify the mesh in accordance with its imposed kinematics.
 This method allows for arbitrary displacements, and enables stress-free or no-slip boundary conditions at the inner or outer boundaries.
 Considering the magnetic field departure $\boldsymbol{B}_1$ from an imposed magnetic field $\boldsymbol{B}_0$, equation (\ref{eq:dc1}) for $\boldsymbol{B}=\boldsymbol{B}_0+\boldsymbol{B}_1$ shows that $\boldsymbol{B}_1=\nabla \times \boldsymbol{A}$ can be obtained from the equation

-with the magnetic potential vector $\boldsymbol{A}$.
+with the magnetic potential vector $\boldsymbol{A}$, and using $\breve{\eta}=1$ in the fluid, $\breve{\eta}=\breve{\eta}_s$ in the inner solid sphere, and $\breve{\eta}=\breve{\eta}_m$ in the outer solid domain.
 The non-linear MHD solution is then obtained by integrating equations (\ref{eq:dc0}) and (\ref{eq:magpot}) in the fluid and in the two solid domains using their respective magnetic diffusivity $\breve{\eta}$ \citep{cebron2012magnetohydrodynamic}.
 To consider an unbounded outer solid domain, a typical radius $> 7 a_s$ is used.
 Because of the gauge used by \textsc{comsol}, all domains should be electrically conducting and we typically use a conductivity $10^3$ smaller than the fluid one to approximate insulating domains.